Diffusion of charged particles in a stochastic force-free magnetic field: Force-free field

+We note that two cases practically coincide at the point $ A = 1 $.
+One can rewrite this formula in terms of $ r_L $:

-The numerical coefficient in the limit of large Larmor radius was received only as estimation.
-Therefore, we slightly changed the numerical coefficient so that $\mean{D}$ becomes continuous at $r_L = L_0 / 2 \pi $.
-We see that the diffusion of particles is mainly determined by their motion in the large-scale magnetic field and weakly depends on the spectrum of magnetic fluctuations.
-Index $\beta$ of the spectrum (\ref{spectrum}) appears only as coefficient before the dependence on $r_L$ and $L_0$.
-Since the Larmor radius of the particle is proportional to its rigidity, $ r_L = {\cal R} / qB_{LS} $, then for small rigidities the diffusion coefficient is directly proportional to the rigidity (energy), $D \propto {\cal R} $, then passing to quadratic dependence, $ D\propto{\cal R}^2 $, at higher rigidity.
-The resulting dependence (\ref{Final}) has a simple physical interpretation.
-Diffusion of particles is determined by the particle motion in the large-scale field (its amplitude is maximal for spectral indices $\beta> 0$), and increases with the Larmor radius.
+We see that diffusion of particles is primarily determined by their motion in a large-scale magnetic field and weakly depends on the spectrum of magnetic fluctuations.
+The index $ \beta $ of the spectrum (\ref{BSpectrum}) enters only in the common factor in the function $\mean{D(r_L)}$.
+Since the Larmor radius of the particle is proportional to its rigidity ${\cal R}$, $ r_L = {\cal R} / B_{LS} $, then for small rigidities the diffusion coefficient is proportional to the rigidity (energy), $ D \propto {\cal R} $, and for large rigidities it proportional to the square of the rigidity, $ D \propto {\cal R}^2 $.
+The result (\ref{Final}) has a simple physical interpretation.
+The diffusion coefficient of particles is determined by their motion in a large-scale field (its amplitude is maximal for the spectral index $\beta> 0$) and it is the increasing function of the Larmor radius.